bhumi1102/rails/guides/source/autoloading_and_reloading_constants.md

 end
 ```

-Rails _autoloads_ them on your behalf if needed.
-This is possible thanks to a couple of [Zeitwerk](https://github.com/fxn/zeitwerk) loaders Rails sets up on your behalf, which provide autoloading, reloading, and eager loading.
+This is possible thanks to the [Zeitwerk](https://github.com/fxn/zeitwerk)
+library, which sets up loaders in your Rails application that provide
+autoloading, reloading, and eager loading.

+Autoloading, reloading, and eager loading are three different answers to the question of when should the constants get loaded: on first reference (autoloading), all at once during boot (eager loading), or again after a file changes (reloading).

+The Zeitwerk loaders manage the code in your application's autoload path, which
-Those loaders do not manage anything else.
-In particular, they do not manage the Ruby standard library, gem dependencies, Rails components themselves, or even (by default) the application `lib` directory.
-That code has to be loaded as usual.
+by default, is the subdirectories of `app`.
+They do _not_ manage the Ruby
+standard library, gem dependencies, the Rails components themselves, and by
+default the application `lib` directory.
+That code has to be loaded as usual,
+with `require`.

 ### Directory Structure
 -----------------------